Greenway footpath, London: Renovation

 Work has taken place to resurface and renovate the route—especially around the Olympic Park.

 A community group was set up in 2016 for Greenway users, and Newham Council began piloting better lighting, with a view to opening the Greenway 24 hours a day.
 Greenway Users have subsequently set up a Greenway Action Group to improve the recording of incidents by logging crimes on the pathway.

 The renovation of the Greenway was finished in July 2019, after the completion of major water supply works by Thames Water along the western half and the opening of the bridges over the Waterworks River and the City Mill River.

 In 2022, the Greenway was the site of one of 19 projects selected by the Mayor of London's Rewild London Fund to help 'rewild the city and recover nature'.

 The View Tube, made from recycled shipping containers, is a viewing platform on the Greenway incorporating the Container Café.

 Bow Goods yard, a large plot of land situated between the Greenway and the railway tracks between Stratford and central London is set to become a rail freight campus and last-mile logistics hub.

 History

 The older alternative name for the route is Sewerbank, with the name Greenway introduced after a renovation in the mid-1990s.

-In 1931 Mahatma Gandhi visited London for a period of 3 months for talks on the future of India, he based himself at Kingsley Hall in Bromley-by-Bow.
+In 1931 Mahatma Gandhi visited London for a period of three months for talks on the future of India, he based himself at Kingsley Hall in Bromley-by-Bow.
 His host there, the Christian Socialist Muriel Lester described his long early morning walks, beginning before sunrise, and which often took in the Sewerbank through Stratford to Plaistow.
 Gandhi enjoyed the elevated view the bank offered, and on these walks he would always gather a collection of well-wishers eager to speak to him.
+Gandhi loved these everyday interactions with ordinary workmen, housewives and children, telling the News Chronicle: "I love the East End, especially the little urchins in the streets.
+They give me such friendly greetings".